fiskeben/circle-cmd/README.md

 # About circle-cmd

-A command line tool for opening your Git repo in Circle CI.
+A command line tool for getting status about your project's build jobs in Circle CI.
 Inspired by [hub](https://github.com/github/hub).

 ## Requirements